 Artwork

-Treść dostarczona przez Brent & Chase Wilsey and Chase Wilsey.
-Cała zawartość podcastów, w tym odcinki, grafika i opisy podcastów, jest przesyłana i udostępniana bezpośrednio przez Brent & Chase Wilsey and Chase Wilsey lub jego partnera na platformie podcastów.
+Treść dostarczona przez Brent & Chase Wilsey and Amp; Chase Wilsey.
+Cała zawartość podcastów, w tym odcinki, grafika i opisy podcastów, jest przesyłana i udostępniana bezpośrednio przez Brent & Chase Wilsey and Amp; Chase Wilsey lub jego partnera na platformie podcastów.
 Jeśli uważasz, że ktoś wykorzystuje Twoje dzieło chronione prawem autorskim bez Twojej zgody, możesz postępować zgodnie z procedurą opisaną tutaj https://pl.player.fm/legal.

 Player FM - aplikacja do podcastów